Reshaping School to Work in 2027

 Key changes to School to Work

-From 2027, every government secondary and specialist school will receive consistent support for finding work-based learning opportunities, helping around twice as many students.
+From 2027, every government secondary and specialist school will receive consistent support for finding work-based learning opportunities.
+This will help around twice as many students overall.
 Support for non-government secondary schools will also increase.

 School to Work will do more to help disadvantaged students through a new tiered model.
 Program providers will source and match opportunities for students who need the most help.

-New transport funding for regional schools will help regional students access more opportunities.
-The program will also create more work-based learning opportunities for regional students in cities.
+New transport and accommodation funding for regional schools will help regional students access more opportunities.
+The program will also create more work-based learning opportunities in cities for regional students.

 This is made possible by an efficient 17-area structure and delivery by the most suitable organisation in each area.
 This will direct more program funding to service delivery, instead of administrative costs.